massoncheg/forgejo-docs/admin/logging-documentation.md

 - `EXPRESSION` will default to `""`
 - `PREFIX` will default to `""`

-NB: You can redirect the router logger to send its events to the Gitea log using the value: `ROUTER = ,`
+NB: You can redirect the router logger to send its events to the Forgejo log using the value: `ROUTER = ,`

 ### The "Access" logger